JanssenProject/home/development.md

-# Setting up Janssen development environment
+# Setting up workspace Janssen development
 ## Overview

-This is a generic guide for setting up a development environment that enables compilation and testing of Janssen components.
+This is a guide for setting up a development environment that enables compilation and testing of Janssen components.
 For a complete development environment, you need three things:

 1) Janssen server for development
 2) Workspace which has code and tests that you can run
 3) Ability to remote debug

-In this guide, we will see how to setup both.
-You can setup both on same machine or on different machines.
+In this guide, we will see how to setup all three above.
+You can setup both 1) and 2) on same machine or on different machines.

 ## Installing Janssen server: